 • Register on the electoral roll - having your name on the electoral roll is an important factor for lenders when assessing creditworthiness.
 This is because it provides evidence of your previous addresses and makes everything easier to trace

-How Long Does It Take to Improve My Credit Score?
+How Long Does It Take to Improve My Credit Score for a Mortgage?

 The amount of time it takes to improve your credit score depends on the current state of your credit report and how much adverse credit you have.
 It's possible to improve your credit score in a few months but this usually requires some dedicated effort in managing your finances and repaying any debts you may have.
 The best way to do this is to create a budget and stick to it, making sure that all of your payments are made on time and in full.